 The "Gladiator" crest represents the symbolic dedication to duty and skill that the famed gladiators of ancient Rome exhibited.
 The contrast exhibited in the "Gladiator" crest is represented by the sword which is wielded by the gladiator of ancient Rome, and the winged bird he brandishes upon his shield.
 The gladiator of old was the backbone of the greatest army ever seen in ancient history.
 The "Gladiator" of today tries to emulate his predecessor.
-The weapons at the disposal of the "Gladiator" of today are the wings of the United States Army Aviation.
-The ideals and high standards are as applicable to the "Gladiators of today as they were those of yesteryear.
+The weapon at his disposal are the wings of United States Army Aviation.
+The ideals and high standards are as applicable to the "Gladiators" of today as they were those of yesteryear.
 The true spirit of the gladiator has not flickered, but is carried on by the warriors of today.